tymyrddin/purple/source/docs/lantern/dilemma/metrics/global.md

 | Popular acclaim      | Variable    | Spontaneous "Long live the Patrician!" moments.
 Rare.                         |
 | Carrot's endorsement | Extreme     | If the rightful heir publicly supports you, legitimacy becomes unassailable.  |

-Special case - Carrot: If Carrot ever chose to press his claim, legitimacy would transfer instantly to him.
+Special case: Carrot: If Carrot ever chose to press his claim, legitimacy would transfer instantly to him.
 Not because he'd be better (he might be), but because he's the *rightful* king.
 Vetinari knows this.
 Carrot knows this.
 Everyone knows this.
 Carrot's decision *not* to claim the throne is the only thing maintaining Vetinari's ultimate legitimacy.
 If Carrot ever changed his mind, the Patrician would step aside.
 Probably with a faint smile.

 ## Metric behaviours